auth0/ruby-auth0/examples/ruby-on-rails-webapp/README.md

-#Auth0 + Ruby on Rails API Seed
+#Auth0 + Ruby on Rails WebApp Seed
-This is the seed project you need to use if you're going to create a Ruby on Rails API.
-You'll mostly use this API either for a SPA or a Mobile app.
-If you just want to create a Regular NodeJS WebApp, please check this [other seed project]()
+This is the seed project you need to use if you're going to create a regular WebApp with Ruby on Rails.
+If you want to build a Ruby On Rails API that will be used with a SPA or a Mobile device, please check this [other seed project]()

-This example is deployed at Heroku at http://auth0-rorapi-sample.herokuapp.com/ping
+This example is deployed at Heroku at http://auth0-ror-webapp-sample.herokuapp.com/

 #Running the example
 In order to run the example you need to have ruby installed.